-For deposits in banks, subscription and other receivables, the Trust Corporation, on behalf of the unitholders, applies the low credit risk simplification.
+For deposits in banks, interest receivable and subscription receivable, the Trust Corporation, on behalf of the unitholders, applies the low credit risk simplification.
 The Trust Corporation, on behalf of the unitholders, considers a debt financial asset to have low credit risk when its credit risk rating is equivalent to the definition of investment grade.
 At every reporting date, the Trust Corporation, on behalf of the unitholders, evaluates whether the debt instrument is considered to have low credit risk using all reasonable and supportable information that is available without undue cost or effort.